eclipse-tractusx/portal-assets/developer/Technical Documentation/Others/Document Management.md

 <br>

-In all those endpoints, the document itself will get retrived (e.g. pdf, json, png, etc.)
+In all those endpoints, the document itself will get retrieved (e.g. pdf, json, png, etc.)

 <br>
 <br>